Farama-Foundation/ViZDoom/doc/DoomGame.md

 | Java   | `void setRenderWeapon(boolean weapon)` |
 | Python | `void set_render_weapon(bool weapon)`  |

-Determine if weapon held by player will be rendered in game.
+Determine if the weapon held by player will be rendered in game.

 Default value: true